 Many hands make light work

 During the first day of projects, volunteers completed tasks assigned by the partnering churches in Erie.
-Many of these opportunities came to fruition because of previously cultivated relationships between the churches and local organizations.
+Many of these opportunities were possible because of previously cultivated relationships between the churches and local organizations.

 Near Millcreek Community Church, volunteers took the time to build beds for foster families in the area, while others spent the day at Grover Cleveland Elementary, where they added a fresh coat of paint to the teacher’s lounge and tended to the school’s playground.